 - A. The current economic growth has analyst predicting a chance for a recession. - B. The North Carolina League of Municipalities' (NCLM) projections for sales and use tax revenues was followed.
 They are projecting a 2.4% increase in revenues. - C. The alcoholic beverages tax revenue is projected to decrease 3.2% in FY 2024-2025 and increase by 2.6% in FY 2025-2026. - D. Telecommunications and video programming sales tax revenues will continue to decline. - E. Powell Bill funds are appropriated by the NC General Assembly. - F. Investment earnings for the current year will come in above budget.
-However, analyst at the NC Capital Management Trust have advised that earnings rate could decline down to 3.5% in 2025-2026. - G. Revenues at the Mary Alice Warren Community Center (MAWCC) are projected to remain steady at \$70,000. - H. There is no projected appropriated fund balance transfers.
-There will be a transfer from the Willow Run MSD Special Revenue Fund in the amount of \$37,508 to begin repayment of the Town's loan.

-- I. A 3% merit bonuses for staff members, as warranted, is proposed.
+However, analyst at the NC Capital Management Trust have advised earnings rates could decline to 3.5% in 2025-2026. - G. Revenues at the Mary Alice Warren Community Center (MAWCC) are projected to remain steady at \$70,000. - H. There is no projected appropriated fund balance transfers.
+There will be a transfer from the Willow Run MSD Special Revenue Fund in the amount of \$37,508 to begin repayment of the Town's loan. - A 3% merit bonuses for staff members, as warranted, is proposed.
 Merit is not added to salaries.
-A 2.7% COLA for staff is also proposed. - J. The currently has one vacant position. - K. In terms of overtime, Council inquired if an additional staff member would be beneficial.
-Manager Tolbert shared that overtime for all nonexempt employees must be budgeted; however, a lot of the staff uses the time as compensatory time versus being paid overtime. - L. Loyalty pay of \$1,500 for each employee with three plus years of service with the Town is proposed for the upcoming budget year.
+A 2.7% COLA for staff is also proposed. - J. The Town currently has one vacant staff position. - K. In terms of overtime, Council inquired if an additional staff member would be beneficial.
+Manager Tolbert shared overtime for all nonexempt employees must be budgeted; however, a lot of staff

+- uses the time as compensatory time versus being paid overtime.
+Due to overtime being spread across many departments, Manager Tolbert does not recommend an additional staff position. - L. Loyalty pay of \$1,500 for each employee with three plus years of service with the Town is proposed for the upcoming budget year.
 In future years, only employees at the specified milestone as outlined in the Personnel Policy will receive loyalty pay. - M. Council Member Lawson inquired if bonds could be done for projects such as sidewalks and roundabouts.
 It was noted the Town does not currently have a bond rating so bonds are not an option.
 Mrs. Orrell shared becoming bond rated and acquiring bonds is a process.
 Furthermore, bonds are typically issued for a need and sidewalks would not be considered a need.